DimitriDokuchaev/GrubLuksUnlock/README.md

 Once you boot the ubuntu iso, make sure to select your keyboard layout in ubuntu settings (lets avoid issues with password inputs because you are using a different layout);

-Connect to the internet and `apt install gparted`
+Connect to the internet and open the terminal escalate to root:

+`apt install gparted`

 Open gparted and select empty space and create a new partition of about 1gb for boot;